MariaPaniw/workshops_EFFI/vegetation_donana/README.md

    3.2 Extract the value of the raster at a given point, and use it as a plot-specific covariate value

+   *Note*: You can skip the previous steps and load all the data (preprocessed by us) directly.

    3.3 Develop the statistical model to quantify shrub abundance as a function of the covariate

    3.4 We do the forecast and assess skill